aajonusnet/aajonusnet/md/QNA/Q&A Of October 14, 2012.md

 Aajonus.net & Rawmeatgang

-A: Does anybody know about the country of Finland?
+A: Does anybody know about the country of Estonia?

+Q: Near Finland?

 Q: Yeah.